Improving GAN Equilibrium by Raising Spatial Awareness: Experiments

 \textbf{Evaluation.} We use Fréchet Inception Distance (FID)~\cite{heusel2017gans} between $50K$ generated samples and all the available real samples as the image generation quality indicator.
-To quantify the degree of disequilibrium, we find the distance between (a) the minimum discriminator scores for real samples and (b) the maximum scores for generated samples is a good metric, lower is better.
+We utilize a specific approximation of Wasserstein distance to quantify the degree of disequilibrium, \ie, the distance between (a) the minimum discriminator scores for real samples and (b) the maximum scores for generated samples.
 We term it as Disequilibrium Indicator (DI), where $\text{DI}=\min(s_r)-\max (s_g)$.
 It indicates if $D$ can distinguish between the hardest real image and most realistic generated image.
 To keep the result stable, we compute DI over $128$ randomly sampled images ($64$ real and $64$ fake) for $200$ times and take the mean value.
+We also discuss the validity of DI in \textit{Supplementary Material}.